danilnagy/design-ai/docs/agent_behavior/index.md

 | :------------------------------------ |
 | [3_start.gh](data/3_start.gh)         |

 To start, open the file above within a new Rhino document.
-The Grasshopper components create a set of points based on parameters created by a `Gene Pool` component.
+In the model, the first set of Grasshopper components create a list of points based on parameters created by a `Gene Pool` component.
 These points are input into a Python component that contains a script defining a single class called `Agent` that has the following properties and methods:

 <u>Properties</u>